vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 delayed by a mix of day job stuff and Fable testing, but also not wanting to compound the delay further since I was behind on a bunch of personal chores items.

+## 2026-07-03: skipped all exercises

+On Friday 2026-07-03, I skipped all exercises.
+The week had been very busy with time-sensitive day job items, and I was finally free of them, but fairly behind on personal chores.
+Therefore, I reluctantly decided to skip all exercises in order to be able to fit more personal chores in the day and generally catch up on the backlog.